-To raise any concern involving bias or conflict of interest by the Chief Diversity Officer/Title IX Coordinator, contact APSU's President at jacksonlp@apsu.edu or (931) 221-7566.
-To raise any concerns of bias or a potential conflict of interest by the Director of Equal Opportunity and Affirmative Action/Deputy Title IX
+To raise any concern involving bias or conflict of interest by the Chief of Institutional Culture/Title IX Coordinator, contact APSU's President at jacksonlp@apsu.edu or (931) 221-7566.
+To raise any concerns of bias or a potential conflict of interest by the Director of Equal Opportunity and Investigator/Deputy Title IX Coordinator or any other Title IX Team member, contact the Chief of Institutional Culture/Title IX Coordinator at williamslr@apsu.edu or (931) 221-7267.